Therese Shechter

-Shechter's work challenges double standards and gender stereotypes, and how they affect women's lives and identity.
-She is an advocate for comprehensive sex education and media criticism to combat misinformation about sex for teens and young people.
-She is currently directing her documentary My So-Called Selfish Life, about the childfree movement, and has written about such issues for Self, Real Simple, Topic, and other publications.
+Shechter's work challenges gender stereotypes, and how they affect women's lives and identity. her most recent documentary, My So-Called Selfish Life, is about the childfree movement, and she has written about the film's issues for Self, Real Simple, Topic, and other publications.
+She is also an advocate for comprehensive sex education and media criticism to combat misinformation about sex for teens and young people.
 Her production company, Trixie Films, is based in Brooklyn.

-Personal life & Previous Work
+Personal life and previous work

 Shechter studied at the Ontario College of Art and Design (OCAD) in Toronto.
 She worked as an Art Director at the Toronto Star and then as Design Director for The Financial Times of Canada, edited by John Edward Macfarlane.
-In 1990, Therese moved to Chicago to work at the Chicago Tribune, where she worked for nine years, rising to the position of Associate Graphics and Design Editor.
+Therese moved to Chicago to work at the Chicago Tribune, where she worked for nine years, rising to the position of Associate Graphics and Design Editor.
 She has won numerous awards from Society for News Design, the New York and Toronto Art Director's Clubs, and a Peter Lisagor award from the Chicago Headline Club.
-She also won three games on the Canadian game show Split Second in late 1986.
+She also won big on the Canadian game show Split Second.